Boris Vadimovich Sokolov: Historical errors

+On May 12, 2016, he was expelled from the Free Historical Society for “inappropriate handling of historical sources and incorrect quoting of other people's works.”

+Other

-During Soviet times, he worked at the Institute of World Literature.
-Subsequently, he served as a professor of social anthropology at Russian State Social University.
-In September 2008 he had to resign under pressure of the Administration of then-President Dmitrij Medvedev.
+In September 2008 he had to resign under pressure of the Administration of then-President Dmitry Medvedev.
 After publishing the article 'Did Saakashvili lose?', he wrote numerous monographs, e.g. on Gogol, Sergei Esenin, and Mikhail Bulgakov (Sokolov was the author of the Bulgakov Encyclopedia, published in 1996).

-From the 1990s onwards, he has turned to subjects on Russian 20th century history, publishing studies on Lavrentiy Beria, Joseph Stalin, Vyacheslav Molotov and Leonid Brezhnev.
-He is one of the Russian historians alongside those who are critically reviewing the part of the Soviet Union in the Second World War.